ucr-optml/FedNest/README.md

-# \textsc FedNest : Federated Bilevel, Minimax, and Compositional Optimization
+# FedNest : Federated Bilevel, Minimax, and Compositional Optimization

 ![alt ](figs/fig1.png)

 This directory contains source code for evaluating federated bilevel learning with different optimizers on various models and tasks.
-The code was originally developed for the paper [*\textsc{FedNest}: Federated Bilevel, Minimax, and Compositional Optimization*](https://arxiv.org/abs/2205.02215), in ICML 2022.
+The code was originally developed for the paper [*FedNest: Federated Bilevel, Minimax, and Compositional Optimization*](https://arxiv.org/abs/2205.02215), in ICML 2022.
 The federated code is adopted from [shaoxiongji's](https://github.com/shaoxiongji/federated-learning) implenmentation under MIT license.

 - The bilevel implenmentation follows the algorithm of